 Give Something Valuable Away.

 These days people don’t give their emails to anyone.
 They don’t subscribe to your emails because they like your website.
 They only subscribe if you give them a sound reason to do so.
 Give away valuable freebies for people to subscribe to your mailing list.
-Make sure it is relevant, valuable, appropriate and in demand in your niche so that your email subscribers find it appealing.
+Make sure it is relevant, useful, appropriate and in demand in your niche so that your email subscribers find it appealing.

 Make It Easy to Unsubscribe.